 9. Post at the right times

-The engagement received on your social media accounts depends greatly on the time at which you post your content.
+The engagement received on your social media accounts depends greatly on the time at which you post your content to grab the attention of people.
 You need to post at the times when your audience is the most active on social media.
 This is when they are most likely to see and interact with your content.
 You can check the analytics offered by social media channels to know about your audience.
 Check out this in-depth guide on how you can find out your unique best times to post on social media.

-If you are still confused about how to figure out the best time or simply don’t have the time for it, you can try out RecurPost.
-Along with social media scheduling, RecurPost has the option for ‘Auto-schedule for best time to post’.
-This feature studies the engagement received on your past posts, finds out your unique best time, and schedules your updates accordingly.
+If you are still confused about how to figure out the best time or don’t have the time for it, you can try out RecurPost.
+Along with social media scheduling, RecurPost has the option for ‘Auto-schedule for best time to post.’
+This feature studies the engagement received on your past posts, find your unique best time, and schedules your updates accordingly. making it the perfect facebook creator studio alternative.

 10. Collect reviews on your FB page